Penal labour: Soviet Union

-Taiwan

-Inmates in Taiwan are required to work during their stay in prison but receive a wage for their labour.

 United States

-Federal Prison Industries (FPI; doing business as UNICOR since 1977) is a wholly owned United States government corporation created in 1934 that uses penal labour from the Federal Bureau of Prisons (BOP) to produce goods and services.
-FPI is restricted to selling its products and services, which include clothing, furniture, electrical components and vehicle parts, to federal government agencies and has no access to the commercial market.
-State prison systems also use penal labour and have their own penal labour divisions.

 The 13th Amendment of the US Constitution, enacted in 1865, explicitly allows penal labour as it states that "neither slavery nor involuntary servitude, except as a punishment for a crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction".
 Unconvicted detainees awaiting trial cannot be forced to participate in forced rehabilitative labour programs in prison as it violates the Thirteenth Amendment.
+Penal labour is also sometimes used as a punishment in the US military.

-The "convict lease" system became popular throughout the South following the American Civil War and into the 20th century.
+The "convict lease" system became popular throughout the South following the American Civil War and continued into the 20th century.
+During Jim Crow, former slaves were often arrested and worked in much the same way as before the war.
 Since the impoverished state governments could not afford penitentiaries, they leased out prisoners to work at private firms.
 Reformers abolished convict leasing in the 20th-century Progressive Era.
 At the same time, labour has been required at many prisons.

 In 1934, federal prison officials concerned about growing unrest in prisons lobbied to create a work program.
-Private companies got involved again in 1979, when Congress passed a law establishing the Prison Industry Enhancement Certification Program which allows employment opportunities for prisoners in some circumstances.

-Penal labour is sometimes used as a punishment in the US military.

-Over the years, the courts have held that inmates may be required to work and are not protected by the constitutional prohibition against involuntary servitude.
-Correctional standards promulgated by the American Correctional Association provide that sentenced inmates, who are generally housed in maximum, medium, or minimum security prisons, be required to work and be paid for that work.
-Some states require, as with Arizona, all able-bodied inmates to work.
+Federal Prison Industries (FPI; doing business as UNICOR since 1977) is a wholly owned United States government corporation created in 1934 that uses penal labour from the Federal Bureau of Prisons (BOP) to produce goods and services.
+FPI is restricted to selling its products and services, which include clothing, furniture, electrical components and vehicle parts, to federal government agencies and has no access to the commercial market so as not to compete against private employment.

+By 1979, private interests were once again invited into this economy of incarceration.
+Through the Prison Industry Enhancement Certification Program (PIECP), Congress allowed private companies to directly profit from prison labor under the guise of providing "employment opportunities" to inmates.
+This marked a return to a profit-driven model that blurred the line between punishment and exploitation.
+State prison systems soon followed, establishing their own penal labor divisions—further entrenching the economic dependence on inmate work and blurring the moral boundary between correction and commodification.

 From 2010 to 2015 and again in 2016 and 2018, some prisoners in the US refused to work, protesting for better pay, better conditions and for the end of forced labour.
 Strike leaders have been punished with indefinite solitary confinement.
 Forced prison labour occurs in both public and private prisons.
-The prison labour industry makes over $1 billion per year selling products that inmates make, while inmates are paid very little or nothing in return.
-In California, 2,500 incarcerated workers fight wildfires for $1 an hour through the CDCR's Conservation Camp Program, saving the state as much as $100 million a year.
+The prison labour industry grosses over $1 billion per year selling products that inmates make, while inmates are paid very little or nothing in return.
+In California, 2,500 incarcerated workers fight wildfires for $1 an hour through the CDCR's Conservation Camp Program; the voluntary participation of prisoners in this work saves the state as much as $100 million a year.